Building Sustainable Data Governance Programmes with Agile Concepts

 The first month of post-foundation should be focused on an identified issue for a manageable data set as decided by the DG leader, based upon advice recommended from the DG council (e.g., one table within a data warehouse, one report, etc.) — this month will act as the first ‘data area sprint’ and clear timelines should be established to ensure takeaways and next steps are documented at the end of the sprint.
 Furthermore, the structures that are applied should continue past the end date of the sprint – this just indicates the time where data stewards are no longer focused directly on investigation and process adjustment areas.
 Post an initial sprint, a separate (similarly small, but significant) area should be evaluated for a one-month period.

 After two complete sprints, the team should focus its third sprint on identifying ways to augment automation and/or additional analytics/reports to proactively identify issues based upon lessons learned.
-This pattern can ensure that data governance is created from an enterprise perspective but is applied in a localized manner where change agents are identified and prioritized.
-Ultimately, this will allow for the organization to have quicker wins (and occasionally losses) that will allow for tangible examples of the benefits of data governance performed within earlier iterations, while also allowing for quicker adjustments or pivots that should be managed if challenges are discovered.
+This pattern can ensure that data governance is created from an enterprise perspective but is applied in a localised manner where change agents are identified and prioritised.
+Ultimately, this will allow for the organisation to have quicker wins (and occasionally losses) that will allow for tangible examples of the benefits of data governance performed within earlier iterations, while also allowing for quicker adjustments or pivots that should be managed if challenges are discovered.

 Agility Allows for Flexibility

-Stronger governance implemented in an agile manner will allow organizations to focus attention on their core business drivers.
-Ultimately, agile concepts allow organizations the ability to baseline the most meaningful and impactful data sets — this does require upfront attention and time; however, it saves significant effort going forward as the structure and foundation of data governance can be leveraged on all projects and changes in the future, bolstering sustainability within the data governance model.
+Stronger governance implemented in an agile manner will allow organisations to focus attention on their core business drivers.
+Ultimately, agile concepts allow organisations the ability to baseline the most meaningful and impactful data sets — this does require upfront attention and time; however, it saves significant effort going forward as the structure and foundation of data governance can be leveraged on all projects and changes in the future, bolstering sustainability within the data governance model.

 How Protiviti Can Help